FallowInTheHill/PLCMatte/README.md

 Paper Title: Supervising Features of Image Matting Decoders via Pixel-wise Correlation between Feature and Alpha values.

 This is the officially released code repository of PLCMatte.
-More detailed code will be released in the future.

 ## Model